Joyhaotian/privacy-policy-for-memo/README.md

-This is a briefy privcy statement for memo
+This is a brief privacy statement for a memo.